 The term "Sashimi" represented in Japanese characters as ”刺身,” literally translates to "Sliced Meat."
 While fish Sashimi is the most well-known type, it's essential to note that Sashimi can also include vegetables and meat such as beef and poultry in Japan.

 The consumption of raw meat has been a practice observed by various cultures across the world.
 For instance, Eskimos consumed raw Whale meat, and Native Americans consumed raw Buffalo meat.
 The exact origin of humans eating raw meat remains a question.
 Some Japanese archaeologists suggest that raw fish consumption may date back to the Jomon Period (14,000 BC–300 BC).

-The first historical sighting of Sashimi, or consumption of sliced raw fish was in China around 823B.C.
-There is no record of Sashimi afterward.
-It is believed that the custom was stopped due to food poisoning or infection from parasites in raw fish.
+Historically, the first sighting of Sashimi or consumption of sliced raw fish was recorded in China around 823 B.C.
+However, records after that period are scarce, leading to the belief that the custom might have ceased due to concerns about food poisoning or parasite infections from raw fish.

-Sashimi became popular during Edo period 1603-1868) and started to recognized as a proper "meal."
-This was due to the abundant supply of fresh fish(suitable for raw consumption) in Edo (Tokyo) area and mass production of soy sauce.
-Soy sauce helped to reduce fishy smell and enhanced flavor of fish.
+Sashimi gained popularity during the Edo period (1603-1868) and evolved into a recognized "meal."
+This was made possible due to the abundant supply of fresh fish suitable for raw consumption in the Edo (Tokyo) area and the mass production of soy sauce.
+The use of soy sauce helped reduce the fishy smell and enhanced the fish's flavor.

-Russia (Nanai People, freshwater fish from Amur River or Heilong Jiang)
+- Russia (Nanai People, freshwater fish from Amur River or Heilong Jiang)

-China (Fujian province, Grass Carp or 鯇鱼)
+- China (Fujian province, Grass Carp or 鯇鱼)

-Singapore and Malaysia (魚生)
+- Singapore and Malaysia (魚生)

-Chili and Peru (Cebiche/Ceviche)
+- Chili and Peru (Cebiche/Ceviche)

-Netherlands (raw herring)
+- Netherlands (raw herring)